 In 2010, Alisha released her first CD, 'Searching in the Darkness' and in 2013, recorded and released the E.P.
 'The Final Exodus' - both of which she wrote and produced.
 When performing live, her all-out vocals and heartfelt piano playing are her strong suit.
 "Passion and soul," quotes the singer-songwriter.
 "I put every ounce of energy I have into every song I play.
 If you can't make your audience feel something, why play for them at all?"

 In 2014, The Recording Academy placed Alisha Peru on the Official Ballot for the 56th Annual Grammy Awards in the following categories: Best Pop Solo Performance for songs 'Back Home' and 'Broken,' both of which were also written and produced by Alisha.
 Peru has graced iconic stages such as The Rialto and Club Congress, was a finalist in the Arizona Daily Star Battle of the Bands, has been featured on KGUN9's show, "The Morning Blend," and has performed with her band on AccessTucson Television.
-Alisha has performed as both a solo artist and with a band - spanning genres from an acoustic "Sara Bareilles" type feel, to jazz, all the way to alternative rock.
-She enjoys leading worship services and is currently seeking out a partnership with a label while working on composing a new album, rooted in Christ.
+She has performed as both a solo artist and with a band - spanning genres from an acoustic "Sara Bareilles" type feel, to jazz, all the way to alternative rock.

 Jazz extraordinare Tamir Hendelman gave us the challenge of writing an original song in the car and performing it only a short while later.
 We accepted. :-)